Base Salary: $200/week (including staff training)

 The Challenge Course Facilitator provides leadership on our low and high ropes courses, leading groups of campers in activities that encourage growth, teamwork, and lots of fun!
 Challenge Course Facilitators must be trained and certified, a cost covered by Brethren Woods.
 This position is part of the support staff team, which carries expectations of participation and leadership in all areas of the camp community.

-Assistant Program Directors (APDs) work closely with the Program Directors in supervising and evaluating staff, offer logistical and organizational support for all summer camp programming, and provide leadership for the camp community.
-Typical APD responsibilities include assisting with opening registration, planning evening activities, leading camper welcome and orientation, directing the closing program, helping with camper discipline, and offering support to counselors and support staff.
+The Summer Program Director (SPD) works closely with the year-round staff to offer logistical and organizational support for all summer camp programming, provide leadership for the camp community, and supervise and evaluate staff, Typical SPD responsibilities include assisting with opening registration, planning evening activities, leading camper welcome and orientation, directing the closing program, helping with camper discipline, and offering support to summer staff and volunteers.
 Additional responsibilities include helping to lead sessions in staff training and assisting in staff meetings throughout the summer.
-Qualified candidates will have experience in camp leadership, be detailed oriented and have administrative skills, be comfortable providing leadership in front of groups (for example, leading singing and games), flexible attitude in a fast-paced environment, a willingness to work long hours, a professional demeanor in relating to parents, and able to work as part of a leadership team.
-APD Training is required and runs from May 15-26 before general staff training begins on May 30.
+Qualified candidates will have experience in camp leadership, be detailed oriented and have administrative skills, be comfortable providing leadership in front of groups (for example, leading singing and games), a flexible attitude in a fast-paced environment, a willingness to work long hours, a professional demeanor in relating to parents, and able to work as part of a leadership team.

 Head Counselor (Job Description Coming Soon)

 Welcome to the Brethren Woods' Summer Staff!
 As explained in your Offer Letter email, hired staff should complete the following employment forms and return them to the camp office, along with their signed Offer Letter, within two weeks.
 This confirms your employment for the summer.

 To assist you in preparing for the summer, check out our Staff Packing List and Dress Code.

 A Health Form will be available online soon to complete electronically prior to arrival.